 The Regents Retirement Plan, a single-employer defined contribution plan, is an optional retirement plan that was created/established by the Georgia General Assembly in O.C.G.A.
 47-21-1 et.seq. and administered by the Board of Regents of the University System of Georgia.
 O.C.G.A.
 47-3-68(a) defines who may participate in the Regents Retirement Plan.
-An "eligible university system employee" is a faculty member or a principal administrator, as designated by the regulations of the Board of Regents.
-Under the Regents Retirement Plan, a plan participant may purchase annuity contracts from four approved vendors (AIG-VALIC, American Century, Fidelity, and TIAA-CREF) for the purpose of receiving retirement and death benefits.
+An "eligible university system employee" is a faculty member or all exempt full and partial benefit eligible employees, as designated by the regulations of the Board of Regents.
+Under the Regents Retirement Plan, a plan participant may purchase annuity contracts from four approved vendors (VALIC, Fidelity, and TIAA-CREF) for the purpose of receiving retirement and death benefits.
 Benefits depend solely on amounts contributed to the plan plus investment earnings.
 Benefits are payable to participating employees or their beneficiaries in accordance with the terms of the annuity contracts.